caspermoller/micro/README.md

 4. **Done!** Once the installation is complete, you can start using Micro with the loaded settings.

-## Requirements

-- `sudo` (administrator privileges) are required for installation.
-The script will not run, if sudo isn't specified.
-- `curl` must be installed on the system to fetch Micro and the settings.

 ## Supported Operating Systems